 News & Publications

-Congratulations to Michael Spartalis who has been recognised in the 2021 Doyle's Guide both as a leading Mediator, and leading Counsel in NSW in the areas of Insurance Law and Negligence.
+Congratulations to Michael Spartalis who has been recognised in Doyle's Guide as one of New South Wales' Leading Mediators, 2024.

 "ASIC v Kobelt: An Illustration of the Problems in Applying Community Values in Novel Situations" [2021] UNSWLawSocCConsc 9; (2021) 15 UNSW Law Society Court of Conscience 59 by Kavita Balendra.